pabloo99/xmlsoccer/README.md

 and statistics available on the site using Java.

 # Requirements
-- Java 7 (Not tested using the Java 8)
+- working on Java 7 and Java 8 (not tested in older versions)
 - if you want to make some changes in this project you should install in your development environment (I used IntelliJ IDEA) plugin lombok if you do not have
   link: https://plugins.jetbrains.com/plugin/6317